When you need web work, people talk about web designers and developers interchangeably. Same thing, right? Nope. Learn the important differences.

 Web designers concern themselves with what happens when a customer arrives on your website.
 Is it difficult to make a purchase?
 Book an appointment?
 Can the customer easily contact you?
 Is the website performing quickly or slowly?
 Is branding clear and consistent?

 Difference Between Web Designer And Developer: What Does a Web Developer do?

 Web developers (AKA programmers) use the web designer’s work (a static design) to build the website.

 A web developer may also use a content management system (CMS) to make it easier for clients to edit the website after it goes live.
-Common CMSs include: WordPress, Joomla or Drupal.
+Common CMSs include WordPress, Shopify or Squarespace.
 (A web designer is more likely to use a CMS that doesn’t require a lot of coding, like Squarespace, Weebly, or Wix.)

 One of the most important questions you can ask a web developer is for work samples that use the features you’re looking for.

-Unless you have a lot of web knowledge, it might not matter if the developer knows Bootstrap, Ruby or PHP.
+Unless you have a lot of web knowledge, it might not matter if the developer knows HTML, PHP, or Ruby.
 What does matter is that they can show you their work.
 And, whether they can show you examples using your particular platform (e.g., WordPress, Shopify, Squarespace).

 Do you need a web designer or web developer?